Halloween Noodles – Sensory Play!

 Halloween-themed noodles make OOEY GOOEY FUN for little fingers!
 This activity works in sensory, fine motor, and visual-motor skills.
 Searching for items within the noodles makes sensory play fun.

 This is a Halloween activity BUT feel free to change the color of the noodles (step 4) to ANY color.
-Instead of Halloween toys, add sea life toys, dinosaurs, as pictured below (I’ve given you my Amazon link to ones I love and use in the Pocket OT clinic.)
+Instead of Halloween toys, add sea life toys, dinosaurs, as pictured below (I’ve given you my Amazon link to ones I love and use).
 As with ANY toy, choose toys that are not choking hazards or closely supervise children during play.

 Halloween Noodles Sensory Activity

 - Halloween small toys, bugs, spiders, etc.

 - Gloves (for mixing the coloring)